Al-Murtadha: More than 9,000 prisoners Were released through local Swap

 Al-Murtadha stressed that the role of the United Nations in the prisoners’ exchange is weak and does not live up to the required level, and the last deal through it took place last year.

-He stressed that the new UN envoy should allocate a team to monitor the prisoners’ issue on a permanent and continuous basis.
+He stressed that the new UN envoy should allocate a team to monitor the prisoners’ issues on a permanent and continuous basis.

 A Saudi-led coalition, which receives arms and intelligence from Western countries, waged war against Yemen in March 2015 to restore power to the country’s Riyadh-friendly former officials.
 The war and a simultaneous siege that the US-Saudi-led coalition has been enforcing on the country has killed hundreds of thousands of Yemenis.